letsencrypt/boulder/docs/CRLS.md

 ## Safety checks

+Two checks guard against publishing a CRL which is missing entries, which would appear to un-revoke certificates.

+The crl-updater reads each shard's entries from a read-only SA (a database replica).
+Before signing, it asks the read-write SA (the primary) for the shard's most recent revocation via `GetLatestRevokedCertByShard`; if that entry is missing, or the primary is unreachable, the replica is lagging and the update fails.
+The `thisUpdateBackdate` setting (default 5 minutes) shifts `thisUpdate`, and so the revocation cutoff, into the past so that ordinary replication lag does not impact this check.

 The crl-storer diffs each CRL against the previous one for the same shard.
 An entry may only disappear once it has appeared on a CRL issued after its certificate expired (RFC 5280, Section 3.3), so for each missing entry the